vorrawut/HR-Management-System-HRMS-/README.md

 ### `/api/auth/federated-logout`

 Returns the Keycloak logout URL so the client can redirect there after clearing the NextAuth session.

+### `/api/auth/token-details`

+Fetches the full token payload for display in the profile page.

 ## Docker commands